AlbertoBasalo/quark/README.md

 #### Testing

-Run `npm run test` it will run all test once and stops.
+Run `npm test` it will run all test once and stops.
 Default for CI/CD most common environments.

 If you want also the coverage report then use `npm run test:coverage` .